Relintai/pandemonium_engine_docs/tutorials/shaders/shader_reference/shading_language.md

 A large number of built-in functions are supported, conforming to GLSL ES 3.0.
 When vec_type (float), vec_int_type, vec_uint_type, vec_bool_type nomenclature is used, it can be scalar or vector.

+Note:
-.. note:: For a list of the functions that are not available in the GLES2 backend, please see the
+ For a list of the functions that are not available in the GLES2 backend, please see the
           `Differences between GLES2 and GLES3 doc ( doc_gles2_gles3_differences )`.

 +------------------------------------------------------------------------+---------------------------------------------------------------+